R3Conclave/conclave-core-sdk/docs/docs/ias.md

 # Intel Attestation Service (EPID attestation only)

 The Intel Attestation Service (IAS) helps you to verify that a remote computer isn't physically compromised and has the latest security patches.
 IAS is used in the context of EPID attestation protocol.
-DCAP, the more recent attestation protocol, follows a different attestation flow
+DCAP, the more recent attestation protocol, follows a different attestation flow (not discussed here).

 IAS evaluates evidence from an enclave and returns: